-A; The Pad Project is focused on growth in all respects.
-Since the Oscars, we have received so much support from generous donors, which has given us the resources to look beyond anything we ever hoped and allowed us to expand our operations.
+A: The Pad Project is focused on growth in all respects.
+Since the Oscars, we have received support from generous donors, which has given us the resources to look beyond anything we ever hoped and allowed us to expand our operations.
 That has come with some growing pains as well, and we have spent much of our time building our team and organizational capacities.
-We are so proud that this project began with a group of high school students and their English teacher.
-We have assembled an incredible team, and are continuing to foster relationships with communities, working together to eradicate period poverty.
+We are so proud that this project began with a group of high school students and their English teacher, and now we have assembled an incredible team to continue to foster relationships with communities around the world.
 We have had inquiries from over 95 countries and are working diligently so we can reach everyone!
-We are excited to announce we will be installing a machine in Kabul, Afghanistan, two more machines in different regions in India, and supporting the production of cloth disposable pads in Sierra Leone.
+We are excited to announce we have placed six pad machines in different regions in India and implemented a reusable cloth pad-making program in Sierra Leone.
+We are working to install a semi-automated pad machine in Afghanistan and to launch a reusable cloth pad-making program in Guatemala.
+With our partner, This is L., we hope to place additional machines in India, Kenya, Nepal, and Sri Lanka in 2020.
+The Pad Project is combating period poverty in the U.S. by hosting menstrual hygiene donation drives in the greater Los Angeles area and providing grassroots organizations across the country with microgrants to purchase bulk menstrual supplies.